helsinki-sda-group/AIforLEssAuto/WP4/rl-ridepooling/documentation/demand generation pipeline.md

     --disconnectedtrips "../../../sumo-hki-cm/demo/smaller_areas/routes/areaX/disconnected/areaX_disconnected_trips.rou.xml" \
     --disconnectedroutes "../../../sumo-hki-cm/demo/smaller_areas/routes/areaX/disconnected/areaX_disconnected_routes.rou.xml" \
     --samplingratio 1 \
-    --output "../../nets/ridepooling/Helsinki updated areas/areaX/areaX_connected_sampled_fixed_1.trips.xml"
+    --output "../../nets/ridepooling/Helsinki updated areas/areaX/trips/areaX_connected_sampled_1.trips.xml"
 ```
-The output file would be `areaX_connected_sampled_fixed_1.trips.xml`
+The output file would be `areaX_connected_sampled_1.trips.xml`

 ### Step 6
-Next step will split the sampled trips obtained in the previous step into taxis and passengers using `genPassengers.py` script.
+Next step will split the sampled trips obtained in the previous step into taxis and passengers, and generate the demand trip file containing both taxis and passengers, using `genPassengers.py` script.
 The split will be determined based on the ratio provided as an argument.
 You can read the details about every argument by typing `python "src/demand generation/genPassengers.py" --help`.
 The config files with predetermined arguments are located in `configs/gen_passengers/areaX/areaX_sampled_X.yaml`.
 To launch the script with the premade config file, execute `python "src/demand generation/genPassengers.py" -c configs/gen_passengers/areaX/areaX_sampled_X.yaml` from the project root folder (`rl-ridepooling`)
 The output will be stored in `src/demand generation/output`.
 The folder containing the results will start with the datetime when the script was launched, followed by the name of the config file used (if the script was launched without the config file, then it will consist of only the datetime).
 The output folder will contain the following:
 * copy of the config used to launch the script (if any)